dmattp/bang/README.md

 To help with the use of the working stack, a couple other niceties are provided.  "nth" pushes (duplicates) the nth value on the stack.  "save-stack" clears the stack contents, saving them into a function that will push them back onto the stack when applied.

-Additionally, parentheses may be used to set bounding markers on the size of the stack so that e.g, we can run these higher order functions on a certain point in the working stack and not operate on unrelated values which might be sitting on the stack.
+Additionally, parentheses may be used to set bounding markers on the size of the stack so that e.g, we can run these higher order functions on a certain point in the working stack and not operate on unrelated values which might be present deeper in the stack.

 Here is a short implementation of quicksort using higher order functions:

     def :quicksort = {
-      # 2 / nth!  as pivotValue -- Stack[stacklen / 2]
+      # 2 / nth!  as pivotValue -- use the value midway on the stack as a pivot value
-      save-stack! as theStack
+      save-stack! as theStack   -- save/duplicate the stack, because we'll need to filter it several times

        theStack! fun = pivotValue <; filter! quicksort # 1 >?
       (theStack! fun = pivotValue =; filter!)
       (theStack! fun = pivotValue >; filter! quicksort # 1 >?)
     }